earthlab/firedpy/README.md

 As of July 15, 2021, we currently have:

- - coterminous USA + Alaska up to March 2021
+ - Coterminous USA + Alaska up to March 2021
  - Western hemisphere from Jan 2017 to March 2020, intended for use in conjunction with GOES16 active fire detections.

 ## Installation